 - Mobile ad requests reached an all-time high as eCPM growth hit top speeds.
 The Smaato platform saw a record high number of ad requests in Q3 2017, with key mobile advertising markets such as the US (+345%), Japan (+180%) and the UK (+174%) posting huge ad request gains (a surrogate measure of mobile usage). eCPMs also climbed worldwide, with the EMEA region showing the highest growth.

 - Despite Android’s global domination, iOS was the apple of advertisers’ eyes.
 Android picked up major ad spending share points over the past year to reach an all-time high this quarter at 68%.
 Although Android commands over two-thirds of the mobile advertising market, iOS is widening the OS eCPM gap — in Q3 2017, eCPMs on iOS devices were an impressive +30% higher than Android eCPMs.

 - China’s smartphone ubiquity strengthened mobile ad values.
 Home to more than 724 million smartphone users, China is a mobile market of unmatched scale.
 Over the past year, mobile ad requests from China increased +64%, as eCPMs for ad spaces on mobile devices located within the country increased +74%.
 For advertisers looking to target these mobile-first consumers, keep in mind that they are majority male (85% of mobile ad requests come from men’s devices) and young (50% of ad requests come from users aged 13-24).

-Each month, Smaato’s platform reaches over a billion unique users globally and delivers over 500 billion ad impressions each month, which are auctioned through a network of over 450 of the world’s largest DSPs and ad network demand partners.
+Each month, Smaato’s platform reaches over a billion unique users globally and manages over 500 billion ad requests each month, which are auctioned through a network of over 450 of the world’s largest DSPs and ad network demand partners.
 This current Global Trends in Mobile Advertising Report reflects activity and trends in the third quarter of 2017, and analyzes trends across quarters and against the previous year.